Finance and investing are some of my main passions these days, and I’ve written extensively about my experiences on this blog.

 It’s OK to Miss Out on 1000x Returns

-The markets in recent years have been crazy enough that I’m seeing a lot of people feel sorry for themselves for missing out on 1000x+ on Bitcoin, Ethereum, ICOs, Gamestop, some DeFi yield farming trend, etc etc.
+The markets in recent years have been crazy enough that it’s common to see a lot of people feel sorry for themselves for missing out on 1000x+ on Bitcoin, Ethereum, ICOs, Gamestop, some DeFi yield farming trend, NFTs, etc etc.

 However, I’m here to say that it’s totally OK to miss out on investing very early in any of these things.
 The truth of the matter is that the risks of buying into the initial stages of all these projects or trends were extremely high.
 For every story of riches, there are a thousand others of total ruin.